 Eton Mess Dessert, a very easy, quick, no-bake fruity treat!

 With a delicious mix of cream, strawberries, meringue and strawberry sauce, no surprise why this classic British Dessert, is a favourite for so many.

 We add some crushed biscuits on top for an extra crunch.

 We have a few tips and tricks up our sleeve to help you along the way.
-Follow along our step by step pictures to make your own.
+Follow along our step by step slide show to make your own.

 How do you make Eton mess from scratch?